equinor/fmu-dataio/docs/src/standard_results/initial_inplace_volumes.md

 This standard results is made available with a validation schema that can be used by consumers.
-A reference to the URL where this schema is located is present within the `data.product` key in its associated object metadata.
+A reference to the URL where this schema is located is present within the `data.standard_result` key in its associated object metadata.

 | Field | Value |
 | --- | --- |